This Corporate Governance Statement sets out the Credit Corporation Group’s key governance policies and practices.

 The Risk Committee has an Internal Audit Charter and is responsible for reviewing the performance of the Internal Audit Manager and the function each year.

 Shareholders and other stakeholders are informed of all material matters affecting Credit Corporation through PNGX announcements, periodic communications and a range of forums and publications available on Credit Corporation’s website.
 These communications are part of Credit Corporation’s continuous disclosure obligations.
 Shareholders have the option to utilise electronic communications.

 Other shareholder engagement activities include:

 1. CORE VALUES

-The Group’s core values are
+The Group’s core values are:

 2. CODES OF CONDUCT

 Credit Corporation has consistently themed Codes of Conduct throughout the organisation.
 These Codes set out the standards expected of Directors and employees.
-The Codes of Conduct emphasise the standards of honesty, integrity and fair dealing by all employees in their interaction with customers, suppliers, the community, competitors and each other in the performance of their duties.
+The Codes of Conduct emphasize the standards of honesty, integrity and fair dealing by all employees in their interaction with customers, suppliers, the community, competitors and each other in the performance of their duties.

 3. OTHER POLICIES

 The Board and executive management maintain a range of other policies which define Credit Corporation’s commitment to good corporate governance and responsible business practices.